Decomposition Strategies and Multi-shot ASP Solving for Job-shop Scheduling: Introduction

+While decision versions of scheduling problems can be successfully modeled and solved by means of ASP modulo DL, implemented by \clingodl on top of the (multi-shot) ASP system \clingo \cite{gekakasc17a}, the optimization capacities of \clingodl come to their limits on moderately sized yet highly combinatorial JSP instances \cite{el2020job}, for some of which optimal solutions are so far unknown \cite{shysha18a}.
+Successful applications in areas beyond JSP include, e.g., industrial printing \cite{balduccini11a}, team-building \cite{rigralmaliiile12a}, matchmaking \cite{geglsasc13a}, shift design \cite{abseher2016shift}, course timetabling \cite{bainkaokscsotawa18a}, workload smoothing \cite{sabsim20a}, and medical treatment planning \cite{dogagrmamopo21a}, pointing out the general attractiveness of ASP for modeling and solving scheduling problems.

-In real-world production scheduling, the number of operations to process can easily go into tens of thousands \citep{coltep19a,kohakamo20a,kotakoscge21a}, which exceeds exact optimization capacities even of state-of-the-art solvers for Answer Set Programming (ASP), Mixed Integer Programming (MIP), or Constraint Programming (CP) \citep{daneshamooz2021mathematical,francescutto2021solving,shi2021solving}.
+In real-world production scheduling, the number of operations to process can easily go into tens of thousands \cite{da2022industrial,kohakamo20a,kotakoscge21a}, which exceeds exact optimization capacities even of state-of-the-art solvers for ASP, Mixed Integer Programming (MIP), or Constraint Programming (CP) \cite{daneshamooz2021mathematical,francescutto2021solving,shi2021solving}.
 Hence, more efficient approaches to approximate good-quality schedules instead of striving for optimal solutions have attracted broad research interest.
-On the one hand, respective methods include greedy and local search techniques such as dispatching rules \citep{blackstone1982state}, shifting bottleneck \citep{adams1988shifting} and genetic algorithms \citep{pezzella2008genetic}.
-On the other hand, problem decomposition strategies based on a rolling horizon \citep{singer2001decomposition,liu2008prediction} or bottleneck operations \citep{zhang2010hybrid,zhai2014decomposition} have been proposed to partition large-scale instances into better manageable subproblems, where no single strategy strictly dominates in minimizing the tardiness \citep{ovacik2012decomposition}.
+On the one hand, respective methods include greedy and local search techniques such as dispatching rules \cite{blackstone1982state}, shifting bottleneck \cite{adams1988shifting} and genetic algorithms \cite{pezzella2008genetic}.
+On the other hand, problem decomposition strategies based on a rolling horizon \cite{singer2001decomposition,liu2008prediction} or bottleneck operations \cite{zhang2010hybrid,zhai2014decomposition} have been proposed to partition large-scale instances into better manageable subproblems, where no single strategy strictly dominates in minimizing the tardiness w.r.t.\ deadlines \cite{ovacik2012decomposition}.

-While decision versions of scheduling problems can be successfully modeled and solved by an extension of ASP with Difference Logic (DL) constraints \citep{gebser2016theory}, implemented by \clingodl on top of the (multi-shot) ASP system \clingo \citep{gekakasc17a}, the optimization capacities of \clingodl come to their limits on moderately sized yet highly combinatorial JSP instances \citep{elkgeb20a}, for some of which optimal solutions are so far unknown \citep{shysha18a}.
-Successful applications in areas beyond JSP include industrial printing \citep{balduccini11a}, team-building \citep{rigralmaliiile12a}, shift design \citep{abseher2016shift}, course timetabling \citep{bainkaokscsotawa18a}, lab resource allocation \citep{francescutto2021solving}, and medical treatment planning \citep{dogagrmamopo21a}, pointing out the general attractiveness of ASP for modeling and solving scheduling problems.